The Agile project management methodology has been used by software engineers and IT professionals for the past sixteen years.

 From small teams to big industrial projects, from private to government megaprojects, Agile is increasingly seen as the right project management approach.

 The reason for this surge in popularity is quite understandable, the majority of projects greatly benefit when managed using lean concepts promoted by Agile project management methodology.

-Until recently some academics and Project Management Institute (PMI) considered Agile method, not a serious contender in project management due to the fact that is very hard to set a due date for project’s completion in the Agile method.
+Until recently some academics and Project Management Institute (PMI) considered the Agile method, not a serious contender in project management since is very hard to set a due date for project completion in the Agile method.

 But the tide is turning and Agile project management is gaining wide acceptance as a valid and effective process for most projects.

 History of Agile project management